 Please bring your child in comfortable, washable clothes, as the program is active and many activities are messy.
-Each child's garments should be marked with his/her first and last name to prevent it from getting lost or mixed up with another student's.
+Each child's garments should be marked with his/her first and last name to prevent getting lost or mixed up with another student's.
 The staff will not be responsible for unmarked clothing.
 Each family is responsible for bringing an extra set of clothing for emergencies.
-For safety reasons, flip flops or open toed shoes are not permitted.
+Crocs, flip-flops, or open-toed shoes are not permitted for safety reasons.
+Please ensure to send children in shoes that are comfortable and safe to run and play in.

-As a general rule, no play items (toys) should be brought from home.
+Generally, no play items (toys) should be brought from home.
 The only exception to this rule is for "Share Day."
-Your teacher will inform you of information regarding appropriate share items and on what days they will be permitted.
+Your teacher will inform you of information regarding appropriate shared items and on what days they will be permitted.